tock/tock/doc/courses/rustconf/environment.md

 If this is the first time you are trying to make the kernel, cargo and rustup will now go ahead and install all the requirements of Tock.

-The root Makefile selects a board and architecture to build the kernel for and routes all calls to that board's specific Makefile.
+If you're not in a board folder, the root Makefile selects a board and architecture to build the kernel for and routes all calls to that board's specific Makefile.
 It's set up with `TOCK_BOARD ?= hail`, so it compiles for the Hail board by default.
-To compile for a different board, just change the `TOCK_BOARD` environment variable.
-For example, to compile for the imix instead, use `export TOCK_BOARD=imix`.
+To change this default, just change the `TOCK_BOARD` environment variable.
+For example, to compile for the imix instead, `export TOCK_BOARD=imix` or `cd boards/imix/`.

 ### Connect to a Hail board